 2. Lack Of A Remake/Sequel

 Please, please, please may it stay this way.
 Hollywood: stay away from ‘Withnail’.
-For that matter, a request to ‘edgy’ young Brit writer/directors: leave well alone.
-Let the legend endure.
+‘Edgy’ young Brit writer/directors: leave well alone.
+You can just imagine the horror of a remake – lots of touchy-feely moments about ‘friendship’, and Withnail going on a ‘journey’… Just NO.

 1. Good Grammar